vijay-karavadra/graph-rag/docs/guide/get-started.md

     from langchain_graph_retriever.adapters.chroma import ChromaAdapter

     simple = GraphRetriever(
-        store = ChromaAdapter(vector_store, metadata_denormalizer, {"keywords"}),
+        store = ChromaAdapter(vector_store, shredder, {"keywords"}),
         edges = [("habitat", "habitat"), ("origin", "origin"), ("keywords", "keywords")], strategy = Eager(k=10, start_k=1, depth=2),
     )
     ```

-!!! note "Denormalization"
+!!! note "Shredding"

-    The above code is exactly the same for all stores, however adapters for denormalized stores (Chroma and Apache Cassandra) require configuration to specify which metadata fields need to be rewritten when issuing queries.
+    The above code is exactly the same for all stores, however adapters for shredded stores (Chroma and Apache Cassandra) require configuration to specify which metadata fields need to be rewritten when issuing queries.

 The above creates a graph traversing retriever that starts with the nearest animal (`start_k=1`), retrieves 10 documents (`k=10`) and limits the search to documents that are at most 2 steps away from the first animal (`depth=2`).